Hand Lettering- 5 Simple Tips to Get You Started Handing Lettering in Your Bible

-TIP 4: Remember DOWNSTROKES are THICK.
+Hand Lettering Tip 4: Remember DOWNSTROKES are THICK.
 UPSTROKES are THIN.

 The reason I wanted to show you the brush pen was so you would know exactly why the down strokes are thick and the upstrokes are thin.
 When I did the hand lettered version, first I wrote the word then I “manually" added a thickness to the down strokes and colored them in on each letter.

-Tip 5: Try holding your pen differently
+Hand Lettering Tip 5: Try holding your pen differently

 When I first started hand lettering, I held my pen the same as when I would write and I wasn’t really satisfied with my results.